evgenyneu/image_compressor_python/README.md

-# Image compression with singular value expansion in Python
+# A Python image compression program

 This a Python program I wrote for fun to practice linear algebra.
 It uses singular value expansion method to reduce the size of an image.